June 7-August 16, 2020

 Funded by a generous grant from the Monticello College Foundation, the Women in Archeology Internship provides an opportunity for participants to enhance their professional skills in research planning, field and laboratory supervision, teaching, and public outreach as part of the CAA’s award-winning programs.
 Interns will work with CAA archaeologists as key supervisory and teaching personnel in our High School Field School, Adult Field School, and Archeology Day.
-Interns will also be responsible for creating a research paper or poster to be presented at the 2019 Midwest Archaeological Conference in Mankato, MN (Oct 10-12).
+Interns will also be responsible for creating a research paper or poster to be presented at the 2020 Midwest Archaeological Conference in East Lansing, MI (Oct 1-3).
 Interns will receive travel support to participate in the conference.

 - Applicants must be one of the following:

 - an advanced undergraduate (junior or senior standing),